"Let food be thy medicine and medicine be thy food."

 Here’s a breakdown:

-1. Exploring Dietary Approaches: Experimenting with various dietary philosophies, such as plant-based, ketogenic, Mediterranean, or paleo diets, allows individuals to assess how different eating patterns affect their health and overall well-being.
-This may involve adjusting macronutrient ratios, food choices, and meal timing to optimize energy levels, satiety, and performance.
+1. Exploring Dietary Approaches: Trying different dietary philosophies, such as plant-based, ketogenic, Mediterranean, or paleo, allows you to see how various eating patterns impact your energy, mood, and overall well-being.

 Through experimentation, you’ll eventually discover the dietary strategies, and foods that best serve you.
-Rather than following external rules or dietary trends, tune into your own body and eat in a way that feels nourishing and energizing for you.
+Rather than following external rules or dietary trends, tune into your body’s signals and discover what feels energizing and nourishing for you.

 "We eat out of boredom, for entertainment, to comfort or reward ourselves.
 Try to be aware of why you’re eating, and ask yourself if you’re really hungry—before you eat and then again along the way.
 (One old wives’ test: If you’re not hungry enough to eat an apple, then you’re not hungry.)
 Food is a costly antidepressant."